Professional Registered Parliamentarian

 Currently, the Professional Qualifying Examination (PQE) is the exclusive method to credential Professional Registered Parliamentarians through an eight-module examination that consists of both pre-examination work, in-person simulations, and post-examination work.

-Upon implementation, the PRPCE will replace the PQE and will be offered in conjunction with NAP’s Biennial Convention, in conjunction with the NAP Training Conference, and at other times upon the recommendation of the Commission and approval of the Professional Development Committee.
+The PRPCE is offered in conjunction with NAP’s Biennial Convention, in conjunction with the NAP Training Conference, and at other times determined by the Commission.

 The PRPCE is a two-day, either in-person or virtual, simulation of what parliamentarians can expect to see in unusual circumstances and will be based on the Performance Expectations for Professional Registered Parliamentarians.
 Each simulation should consist of no more than six candidates.
 Prior to the simulation, candidates will receive materials that they will need to adequately prepare for a client meeting, including governing documents.